futurehood/DeCent/README.md

 ## Get Started

-Getting started using Web420 is incredibly easy, in fact, you don't even need to be running a DCNT server to get in.
+Getting started using Web420 is incredibly easy - you don't even need to be running a DCNT server to gain entry.
 Users without a DCNT server can get connected via any DCNT instance that is accessible within their target network.
 Running a DCNT server allows other users to connect to you.

-For example, two friends can connect two devices through a DCNT server running on only one of their devices.
+For example, two friends can connect two devices through a DCNT server that is running on only one of their devices.

-If you're interested in running your own DCNT server instance, check out DeCent-Core.
+If you're interested in running your own DCNT server instance, check out <a href="https://github.com/futurehood/DeCent-Core">DeCent-Core</a>.

 ### Base requirements for Web420